You said:We want good quality and well-maintained social housing for those vulnerable or in housing need.

-- Infrastructure First: Building of new homes in any new settlements must happen after or with the delivery of key primary supporting infrastructure, such as roads and schools, and alongside secondary items such as retail facilities, employment land, medical centres, sports/green spaces, high-speed broadband and utilities.
+- Infrastructure First: The building of new homes in any significant Local Plan site must happen after or with the delivery of key primary supporting infrastructure, such as roads and schools, and alongside secondary items such as retail facilities, employment land, medical centres, sports/green spaces, high-speed broadband and utilities.

-- Local Control over Future: Any new settlement creation that happens will be steered by local Development Corporations that will hold developers in check, ensure infrastructure delivery, protect existing communities, and get the best deal for local people.
-They should be majority owned by UDC, and include board members from adjacent town and parish councils.
+- Local Control: If the Local Plan requires any new settlements, they will be steered by local Development Corporations, or another similar mechanisms, that will hold developers in check, ensure infrastructure delivery, protect existing communities, and get the best deal for local people.
+We believe that they should be majority owned by UDC, and include board members from adjacent town and parish councils.

-- True Affordability: A portion of the affordable housing provided any new settlement must be retained and prioritised for local people, and include schemes for local key service-workers that are index-linked to wages, making them truly affordable.
+- Housing Affordability: A portion of the affordable housing provided, by any new settlement that may be required, must be prioritised for local people, and include schemes for local key service-workers.

 You said:We want the airport to be a better neighbour.

-We will work closely with Stansted Airport to maximise local employment opportunities and to grow and keep new businesses in Uttlesford by exploiting the airport’s position as a logistics and communications hub near to London.
+We will work with Stansted Airport’s owners to balance employment with their environmental responsibilities to deal with emissions, pollution, noise, road and rail congestion, and village fly-parking.
+We will work with them to maximise local employment opportunities and to grow and keep new businesses in Uttlesford by exploiting the airport’s position as a logistics and communications hub near to London.

 We believe that it is important that the airport owners recognise the principle that Stansted is an ‘Airport in the Countryside’ and accept the negative impacts caused by its operation and make progress towards their mitigation.
 We will continue to support Uttlesford District Council’s long held opposition to a second runway.
 We will hold the government to account to deliver on their aviation-related climate change pledges.

-As such, we will consult with local people and parishes to identify issues and work with the airport owners and other authorities to implement measures that will bring about:
+We will continue to listen to and work with local residents and parishes to identify issues and work with the airport owners and other authorities to implement measures that will bring about:

-- Reduced Environmental Impact: Reductions in CO2 emissions, air pollution and noise nuisance, including limits on night flights.
+- Reduced Environmental Impact: Reductions in emissions and fossil fuel use, air pollution and noise nuisance, including limits on night flights.